 5. According to the Keurig website’s Corporate Social Responsibility page, “K-Cup® and Vue® packs do not contain BPA and are constructed using FDA-approved food safe materials.
 We also use FDA-approved food safe materials in our K-Cup® and Vue® brewing systems, and neither system contains BPA within its water paths (as of January 1, 2010 for our K-Cup® system).”

 In summary, it does not appear that brewing coffee in a Keurig system using a K-Cup poses any harm or exposure to BPA.
-However, to avoid unnecessary risk if you are still concerned, utilize the Keurig “My Cup” filter to brew your own coffee, tea or cocoa – and eliminate the K-Cup (and the added non-recyclable waste) altogether.
+However, to avoid unnecessary risk if you are still concerned, utilize the Keurig “My Cup” re-usable filter to brew your own coffee, tea or cocoa – and eliminate the K-Cup (and the added non-recyclable waste) altogether.

 “… to avoid unnecessary risk if you are still concerned, utilize the Keurig “My Cup” filter to brew your own coffee, tea or cocoa – and eliminate the K-Cup (and the added non-recyclable waste) altogether.”